dunkel-Stern/photoshop-color-unmix/README.md

 This makes it useful for compositing assets onto different backgrounds without the usual white halo problem.

----

 ## Recommended shadow workflow

 If you want to preserve soft shadows, the best workflow is usually:

 1. Create a clean object layer without background and without shadows
 2. Use Color Unmix on the original flat-background image
-3. Keep the unmix result as a separate shadow and color-cast layer
+3. Keep the unmix result as a separate shadow and color-contribution layer
 4. Composite both layers together on the new background

 In other words: